PatrickAcheson/automate_youtube_shorts/README.md

 9. **Run the Script**

    Run `python3 main.py` in your terminal or command prompt.
 Every 24 hours, the script will start scraping videos from the Instagram accounts, convert them into YouTube shorts, and upload them to your YouTube channel.

+NOTE: sending to many requests will results in a '429 - Too Many Requests' error in the cli - this seems to be a temp ban of 24 hours.

 Enjoy your fully automated Instagram to YouTube shorts channel!
 Note that you can edit variables inside `main.py` to customize things such as the maximum clip length.
 Have fun!